 The third stage of evolution only applies to large enterprises with massive user bases.
 It starts with step 7, shown in Figure 7:

-To get even more visibility into your systems, you set up tracing and observability tools (Part 10 [coming soon]).
+To get even more visibility into your systems, you start using structured events, tracing, and observability tools (Part 10 [coming soon]).

-As the number of microservices increases, you set up a service discovery system to help them dynamically and automatically communicate with each other (Part 7).
+As the number of microservices increases, you set up a service discovery system to help them communicate with each other (Part 7).

 To meet various compliance standards (e.g., NIST, CIS, PCI), you work on server and network hardening (Part 7, Part 8).

-To help manage a large number of microservices, you start using service mesh tools, which give you a unified solution for the items above (observability, service, discovery, hardening), as well as load balancing, traffic control, and error handling (Part 7).
+With even more microservices, you start using service mesh tools as a unified solution for the items above (observability, service discovery, hardening), as well as traffic control and error handling (Part 7).

 Large companies produce a lot of data, and the need to analyze and leverage this data leads to step 8, shown in Figure 8:

-To be able to process and analyze your company’s data, you set up data warehouses, data lakes, machine learning platforms, etc. (Part 9 [coming soon]).
+To be able to process and analyze your company’s data, you set up data warehouses, big data systems, fast data systems, etc. (Part 9).

-With even more microservice communication and more data to move around, you set up an event bus and move to an event-driven architecture (Part 6, Part 9 [coming soon]).
+With even more microservice communication and more data to move around, you set up an event streaming platform and move to an event-driven architecture (Part 6, Part 9).

 To make deployments even faster and more reliable, you set up advanced deployment strategies such feature toggles and canary deployments (Part 5).